Ayurveda Detox Tea

 Detox Tea Benefits: What You’ll Really Notice

-• This tea gently gets digestion moving, flushes out toxins, and steadies my energy.
+• This tea gently gets digestion moving, supports your body’s natural elimination processes, and steadies my energy.

 • Simple spices like ginger, fennel, and cumin do more than flavor — they keep my gut happy.